ubclaunchpad/LP-website/src/docs/Onboarding/leads.md

 ### Google Drive

-Make sure all leads are given "editor" access to the [shared Launch Pad folder](https://drive.google.com/drive/folders/1u-U3w0V0MaLQrWtDdw_8n15V2lO-6gXo), which is owned by the `team@ubclaunchpad.com` account (more details are in the [Exec repository](https://github.com/ubclaunchpad/exec)).
-[Rocket](#rocket-setup) should do this for you - check your email for an invitation!
-Please do not ask to be added directly without checking with `#ask-rocket` if there is a problem.
+Make sure all leads are given "editor" access to the [shared Launch Pad folder](https://drive.google.com/drive/u/2/folders/1hgPcUC_DrFMmzZ04pBSlZFig4v9AbTuv), which is owned by the `team@ubclaunchpad.com` account.

-Learn more about managing these folders in the [Google Drive documentation](/handbook/tools/drive.md).
+Learn more about managing these folders in the [Google Drive documentation](../Tools/drive.md).

 ### Email and Accounts